Policy for the Safeguarding and Protection of Children, Young People and Vulnerable Adults

 Purpose of the Policy

-This policy is a statement of the University’s commitment to safeguarding children, young people and vulnerable adults.
-The policy provides all members of the University’s community with guidance on their responsibilities in relation to safeguarding.
-It also describes the procedure that a member of staff should follow if they suspect a child, young person or vulnerable adult (of any gender) is experiencing, or at risk of experiencing, harm.
+This policy outlines the University’s commitment to safeguarding children, young people and vulnerable adults, and to creating and maintaining an environment which is safe for all.
+The policy provides the University community with guidance on their responsibilities in relation to safeguarding.
+It also describes the procedure that a member of staff should follow if they suspect a child, young person or vulnerable adult is at risk of harm or has experienced harm.

 This policy should be read in conjunction with those relating to: